 Concentration and molarity are two important phenomena in chemistry.
-Both terms are used to indicate quantitative measurement of a substance.
-If you want to determine the amount of copper ions in a solution, it can be given as a concentration measurement.
-Almost all the chemical calculations are using concentration measurements to draw conclusions about the mixture.
-To determine the concentration, we need to have a mixture of components.
-To calculate the concentration of each component’s concentration, the relative amounts dissolved in the solution have to be known.
-Concentration is the term widely used; however, molarity is also a type of concentration measurement.
+We use both these terms to indicate a quantitative measurement of a substance.
+If you want to determine the amount of copper ions in a solution, we can give it as a concentration measurement.
+Similarly, to determine the concentration, we need to have a mixture of components.
+Moreover, to calculate the concentration of each component’s concentration, we need to know the relative amounts dissolved in the solution.
+Concentration is the term that we widely use; however, molarity is also a type of concentration measurement.

-Molarity is also known as molar concentration.
-This is the ratio of the number of moles of a substance in one volume of a solvent.
-Conventionally, the solvent volume is given in cubic meters.
-However, for our convenience we often use liters or cubic decimeters.
-Therefore, the unit of the molarity is mol per liter/ cubic decimeter (mol l-1, mol dm-3).
-The unit is also indicated as M. For example, a solution of 1 mol of sodium chloride dissolved in water has a molarity of 1 M. Molarity is the most commonly used method of concentration.
-For example, it is used in the calculation of pH, the dissociation constants/equilibrium constants etc. Conversion of a mass of a given solute to its molar number has to be done in order to give the molar concentration.
-To do this, mass is divided by the molecular weight of the solute.
-For example, if want to prepare a 1 M of potassium sulfate solution, 174.26 g mol-1 (1 mol) of potassium sulfate should be dissolved in one liter of water.
+For example, a solution of 1 mol of sodium chloride dissolved in water has a molarity of 1 M. Molarity is the most commonly used method of concentration.
+For example, we use it in the calculation of pH, the dissociation constants/equilibrium constants etc. Moreover, we need to do the conversion of a mass of a given solute to its molar number in order to give the molar concentration.
+To do this, we need to divide the mass by the molecular weight of the solute.
+For example, if want to prepare a 1 M of potassium sulfate solution, 174.26 g mol-1 (1 mol) of potassium sulfate should be dissolved in one litre of water.

 What is the Difference Between Concentration and Molarity?